diego-conti/ratatoskr/README.md

 	cd build
 	cmake ..
 	cmake --build .

+This will build an executable called `ratatoskr` inside `build/ratatoskr`.
+The executable allows running a few simple programs, which are mainly included to illustrate how the library works, and will be used as examples in this documentation.

 You may need to set the WEDGE_PATH environment variable to point to your installation of Wedge, e.g.